learn-co-curriculum/cssi-3-jquery-events-walkthrough/README.md

 Some of the most common are 'click', 'scroll', 'mouseenter' and 'mouseleave', 'focus', 'blur',  and 'keyup'.
 There are lots and lots of events - what events do popular websites listen for and handle?

-<a href='https://learn.co/lessons/cssi-3-jquery-events-walkthrough' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-3-jquery-events-walkthrough' title='Events, Listeners, and Handlers in JQuery'>Events, Listeners, and Handlers in JQuery</a> on Learn.co and start learning to code for free.</p>